jeamcamo/OFTS_LV/README.md

-# Thorlabs OSA300/Redstone LabVIEW Drivers 0.0.2
+# Thorlabs OSA300/Redstone and OSA200 LabVIEW Drivers 1.0.0
-## Beta version 0.0.2 support
-* Tested only on a 64 bit Windows 10 platform.
+## Support
-* LabVIEW 2010 and newer version support.
+* LabVIEW 2010 and newer, 64 bit.
+* See the system requirement field for the [OSA GUI application](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Redstone) (supported OS).
+* Requires a prior OSA GUI application installation, (FTSLib.dll and FTSLV.dll), version 3.20 or newer.
 * The executable for the example vi has not been fully tested.

-* Please report any malfunctions or bugs through Github, (we will only take into consideration issues that affect the functionality, not program design structure etc).
-* Upcoming versions of the FTSLib.dll will allow OSA200 support, (3.10 supports only OSA300).
+## Legacy OSA200 only driver
+* We do NOT recommend a Labview driver upgrade from the [OSA20X Labview Drivers](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OSA), Libraries tab, if having already employed any program using these drivers.

 ## Installation package or ZIP-file
-The drivers are available as a vi package or a zipped project, see the GitHub release page _assets_.
+The drivers are available as a vi package or a zipped project.
 The vi package, (vip-file), created with VI Package Manager, will install the OSA FTS drivers in the Labview environment for driver access through an Instrument I/O and Instrument Driver diagram palette.
 The vi package installation will also enable access to the driver project file, help files and example vis from the Labview Help menu.
-* thorlabs_lib_ofts-0.0.2.X.vip - vi package manager installation
+* thorlabs_lib_ofts-1.0.0.X.vip - vi package manager installation
-* thorlabs_lib_ofts-0.0.2.X.zip - zipped project
+* thorlabs_lib_ofts-1.0.0.X.zip - zipped project

-_Please make sure the [OSA GUI application](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Redstone) has been installed before installing or using the Labview drivers!
-See the Labview 32/64 bit versions section below for required settings during the application installation._
+_Please make sure the [OSA GUI application](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Redstone) has been installed before installing or using the Labview drivers!_

 _Make sure all older OSA200 specific LabVIEW driver files are removed - root folder names contain the 'OSA20X' characters._

-To have access to the OSA diagram palette (when not installing with a vip-file) proceed as follows:
+To have access to the OSA diagram palette with the zip-file (when not installing with a vip-file) proceed as follows:
-* download the git-hub latest release asset zip-file
 * move the driver hierarchi to the labview instr.lib folder, (example LabVIEW 2010 - C:\Program Files\National Instruments\LabVIEW 2010\instr.lib\Thorlabs).
 Create the   Thorlabs sub-folder if not already present.
 * rename the driver root folder to _Thorlabs OSA FTS_, (path: ..\instr.lib\Thorlabs\Thorlabs OSA FTS\Thorlabs FTS.lvproj).
 * move all files under Thorlabs OSA FTS\\_examples to ..\National Instruments\Labview 20??\Examples\Thorlabs\Thorlabs OSA FTS